bangawayoo/adversarial-examples-in-text-classification/README.md

 Install the dependenceis as needed.

 ## Dataset
-Download the generated attacks from here and unzip it.
+Download the generated attacks from [this link](https://drive.google.com/file/d/1eNJn7rX2OE9UKrrknmvClt3IK2cUTRjB/view?usp=sharing) and unzip it.
+The zip file contains original attacks and adaptive attacks described in the paper.
 The directory should look like
 ```
 ./attack-log
+    original/
         imdb/
         ag-news/
         sst2/
+        yelp/
+    stronger/
+    strongest/
 ./README.md
 ./run_test.sh
 ...